scaleoutsean/sfc/README.md

 ## Dependencies

 SFC v2 attempts to minimize the use of external modules.
+Even SolidFire's own SDK isn't used.
 My goal is to keep SFC simple, small, fast and secure.

 Compared to previous version (HCI Collector v0.7), two top-level external libraries were removed and two added.
 Two main top-level dependencies are now APScheduler (for smarter scheduling) and aiohttp (the latter includes its own dependencies; you may view them with `pip list`, of course).